 Socially, food creates bonds between people and strengthens communities.
 Food is celebration!
 For Boom, walking the talk implies acting according to our guiding principles.

 Hence, the careful selection of the restaurants at Boom is for us a means to spark curiosity, raise consciousness and ultimately achieve the creation of new habits.
 In food lies the potential for transformation, therefore changing our nutrition is a way of exploring uncharted territory when it comes to the infinite capabilities of our mind, body and soul.

 In 2018, 73 per cent of all food options at Boom were vegetarian and/or vegan.
-At Boom 2021 these digits are even higher.
-Although organic farming only represents 6.5 per cent of the total land used for agriculture in Portugal, all our efforts are put into sourcing food for Boom 2021 from local and organic producers.
+At Boom 2022 our aim is to get these digits even higher.
+Although organic farming only represents 6.5 per cent of the total land used for agriculture in Portugal, all our efforts are put into sourcing food for Boom 2022 from local and organic producers.

 Changes in the way we look at food can lead to healthier diets for animals and humans alike while reducing the environmental impacts of the food system.

 A wealth of evidence is attributed to scientific research, and as we witness, in the same vein, the depletion of our resources, the lack of respect towards other sentient beings, and begin to feel the urge to adopt a more conscious lifestyle.
 We, at the Boom Festival, will support this transition.
 Beyond fashion and rhetoric, there are limits that we are all crossing.

 We're living in the Anthropocene and there is no planet B. So the question remains: are we ready to change our diet?